Intensity levels of endurance training

 Your functional threshold is the maximum amount of hard exercise that you can sustain over a specific period of time (usually an hour).
 When Usain Bolt runs a 100m sprint he is operating significantly above his functional threshold, forcing his body to create energy anaerobically, which produces lactic acid, eventually meaning that he has to slow down.

 Sprint times are an excellent example of just how difficult it is to maintain hard exercise for long periods of time – the world record for 400m is 43.03 seconds, while the world record for 100m is 9.58 seconds.
 If you multiply the 100m time by four you get a value of 38.32, showing that even the best athletes in the world, can’t operate at maximum effort for around 40 seconds.

-To be an endurance athlete you have to be able to exercise for a lot longer than 40 seconds – meaning that you should forget any notions of going all out, all the time.
-Instead, you need to discover your personal functional threshold – the intensity of exercise that you can maintain, without having to stop.
+To be an endurance athlete you have to be able to exercise for a lot longer than 40 seconds.
+This means that you should forget any notions of going all out, all the time.
+Instead, you need to discover your personal functional threshold. the intensity of exercise that you can maintain, without having to stop.

 How to measure intensity

 Training intensity can be measured in the following ways –